-interested in completing the 10960NAT Diploma of Breastfeeding Management with ABA?
+Interested in completing the 10960NAT Diploma of Breastfeeding Management with ABA?
 5

-How ABA philosophies, policies and ethical conduct underpin the work of the Association ١ 5
+How ABA philosophies, policies and ethical conduct underpin the work of the Association 5

 ABA's Vision 5

 ABA's Mission 5

 The 10960NAT Diploma in Breastfeeding Management 7

 Am I eligible to do the course?
 8

 Essential entry requirements 8

 Recommended entry requirements 8

 How do I enrol?
 9

-How much does it cost to complete the course?
-10
+How much does it cost to complete the course?1 0

-Government funding entitlements 11
+Government funding entitlements 1 1

-Cancellation policy 12
+Cancellation policy 2

-For enrolments cancelled more than 21 days before program or course commencement: 12
+For enrolments cancelled more than 21 days before program or course commencement:1 2

-For enrolments cancelled between 14 to 21 days prior to program or course commencement: 12
+For enrolments cancelled between 14 to 21 days prior to program or course commencement:1 2

-For enrolments cancelled 14 days or less prior to or after course commencement: 12
+For enrolments cancelled 14 days or less prior to or after course commencement: 2

-Refund policy 12
+Refund policy 2

-Why the diploma is work based learning - an explanation of competency-based training and assessment 13
+Why the diploma is work based learning - an explanation of competency-based training and assessment 3

-Course Expectations 13
+Course Expectations1 3

-Flexible Delivery and Assessment at ABA 14
+Flexible Delivery and Assessment at ABA1 4

-Quality Assurance Guarantee 15
+Quality Assurance Guarantee 5

-ABA's mission is: 15

-Qualifications of Trainers and Assessors 15
+Qualifications of Trainers and Assessors1 5

-Clause 5.2(c) Error!
-Bookmark not d efined

-Issuance of AQF qualifications 16
+Issuance of AQF qualifications1 6

-Clause 5.2(c) 16
+Clause 5.2(c) 6

-Learner Health and Safety
+Learner Health and Safety 7

-Attending training sessions and workplace training 16
+Attending training sessions and workplace training1 7

 How is training delivered at ABA?
+8

 How long will training take?

-Volume of Learning: 20
+Volume of learning2 0

 What happens when I have finished my enrolment period?
-21
+1

 Can I seek recognition for other qualifications or prior learning?
-22
+2

-Clause 3.5 22
+Clause 3.5 2

 How will I be assessed?
+2 3

-ABA's Assessment Policy 23
+ABA's Assessment policy 3

 What support and resources will I receive when training?
-24

-Material and equipment that the learner must provide 24 What support will I be given if I have specific needs?
-24 Know your rights as a learner 26 How does ABA ensure access and equity?
-26 What about my personal information and confidentiality?
-26 Complaints and appeals 28 Complaints 28 Appeals 28 Meeting your responsibilities as a learner 29 Disciplinary Action 29 What happens if I do not finish my course?
-29 What if I need to take a break during my course?
-29 Student number and formal identification 30 Appendix 1 Volume of learning for the 10960NAT Diploma of Breastfeeding Management 31 Appendix 2 Nominal hours for the 10960NAT Diploma of Breastfeeding 32 Appendix 3 - The structure of the 10960NAT Diploma of Breastfeeding Management 33 Appendix 4 - 10960NAT Diploma of Breastfeeding Management course unit summaries 37 Core Units 37 Elective units 39
+4

+Material and equipment that the learner must provide2 4

+What support will I be given if I have specific needs?
+4

+enrolment Information Booklet for the 10960NAT Dip B M V1.6 202401 Page 3 of 40

+Know your rights as a learner 2 6

+How does ABA ensure access and equity?
+6

+What about my personal information and confidentiality?
+6

+Complaints and appeals 2 8

+Complaints2 8

+Appeals2 8

+Meeting your responsibilities as a learner 2 9

+Disciplinary Action2 9

+What happens if I do not finish my course?2 9

+What if I need to take a break during my course?2 9

+Student number and formal identification 0

+Appendix 1 - Volume of learning for 10960NAT Diploma of Breastfeeding Management 3 1

+Appendix 2 - Nominal hours for the 10960NAT Diploma of Breastfeeding 2

+Appendix 3 - The structure of the 10960NAT Diploma of Breastfeeding Management 3 3

+Appendix 4 - 10960NAT Diploma of Breastfeeding Management course unit summaries 3 7

+Core Units 7

+Elective units 9